Last weekend was my first (and last) attempt at festival camping.

 I awoke to unbearable heat at 9 AM to discover that I'd gotten my period.
 Surprise.
 Being a dumbass, I hadn't packed any tampons, so I had to use the really old one that had been sitting in my backpack, unwrapped and stained with pen ink.
 I spent an hour charging my phone at the media tent so that I could coordinate meeting up with friends.
 As it turned out, I wouldn't need to do that anyway because I was too hot to care about anything.
 It seemed no matter how much water I consumed, I couldn't stay hydrated.
 I had told myself that unlike every other festival I'd attended, I would actually take advantage of the stacked lineup this time.
 Instead, I found myself being shaken awake by a security guard who found me passed out on a viewing platform during Third Eye Blind's set.

 By the time Arcade Fire came on, I was a bit better, in that I was conscious, but still barely able to stand.
 The second it was over, I rushed back to my tent to crash.
 In sharp contrast to the blistering daytime heat, it had suddenly become very cold, which coincided nicely with the fever and flu I felt settling in.
-No matter what I did, I couldn't get warm, and it didn't help that I was using a lumpy towel as my pillow and stuffed toilet paper as a de facto tampon at this point.
+No matter what I did, I couldn't get warm, and it didn't help that I was using a lumpy towel as my pillow and stuffed toilet paper as a defacto tampon at this point.
 My coworker and tent mate, whom I had barely seen all day due to how little I gave a fuck about anything that was going on around me, lumbered into the tent and almost immediately passed out.
-I remember staring at him angrily—he was blissfully unaware of how I uncomfortable I was—sick, cold, dehydrated, and bleeding through my pants.
+I remember staring at him angrily—he was blissfully unaware of how miserable I was—sick, cold, dehydrated, and bleeding through my pants.

 This is the most uncomfortable night of my life, I thought, then scolded myself for being dramatic.
 I quickly mentally scanned through all of my memories backpacking through Southeast Asia, taking 24-hour bus rides seated in the aisle.
 No yeah, this is worse, I concluded.

 The next morning I made the long trek to use the "fancy" flush washroom in the media area to freshen up.
-Haggard af, my coworkers and I rode back in silence—when the baby giraffe tried to start a singalong to "All My Friends" by LCD, I quickly turned around and snapped "Shut up!"
+Haggard af, my coworkers and I rode back home in silence—when the baby giraffe tried to start a singalong to "All My Friends" by LCD, I quickly turned around and snapped "Shut up!"

 Follow Manisha Krishnan on Twitter.